MetaMask/metamask-docs/snaps/reference/entry-points.md

 ## onCronjob

-To run periodic actions for the user (cron jobs), a Snap must export `onCronjob`.
+To run periodic actions for the user (cron jobs), a Snap must expose the `onCronjob` entry point.
 This method is called at the specified times with the specified payloads defined in the [`endowment:cronjob`](permissions.md#endowmentcronjob) permission.